 - hormone cream - oestrogen vaginal cream can help with vaginal dryness

 Going into early menopause can be very upsetting.
 It can help to talk over your fears and worries with your partner or a friend.
 Try to talk to your radiotherapy team or specialist nurse if you are having problems.

 Some of the women’s organisations on our general organisations list can also give help and support.

 Your sex life

 Pelvic radiotherapy can make the tissues in your vagina less stretchy.
 This is called fibrosis.
-Fibrosis can narrow the vagina, making it uncomfortable and difficult to have sex and vaginal examinations.
+Fibrosis can narrow the vagina, making it uncomfortable and difficult to have sex and vaginal examinations in the future.

 Using vaginal dilators after treatment might help to prevent this.
-Ask your radiographer, doctor or nurse about dilators.
+The advice to start using dilators varies depending on the radiotherapy centre; ask your radiographer, doctor or nurse about dilators.